gvwilson/sdxpy/src/layout/index.md

 which will automatically produce the right appearance ([%f layout-draw-over %]).
-(A more sophisticated version of this called [%g z_buffering "z-buffering" %] keeps track of the visual depth of each pixel in order to draw things in three dimensions.)
+(A more sophisticated version of this called [%g z_buffering "z-buffering" %] used in 3D graphics keeps track of the visual depth of each pixel in order to draw objects correctly regardless of their order.)

 [% figure
    slug="layout-draw-over"